History: History at GVSU

 Access the Guide to Special Collections & University Archives here.

-What is Special Collections and University Archives?
+What is Lemmen Library and Archives?

 • Designing class assignments